fredzj/maintain-database/README.md

 Transfer all files to your server.

 ### 4. Maintain the database
-Schedule `maintainDatabase.php` in order to maintain the database.
+Schedule `maintainDatabase.php` in order to find and repair table corruption, update index statistics, and reduce index and data fragmentation.